Toluna-IP/s2sClientRedirectGuide/general/memberStartValidation.md

 Below are detail on validating a Member has started a survey with a given GID.
 GID values should be captured from the Survey URL and included in the API call to Toluna.

-{: .label .label-red }
+> IMPORTANT
-Important
+>

-Ensure all API requests originate from the Client Server side and utilize HTTPS for secure communication.
+> Ensure all API requests originate from the Client Survey side and utilize HTTPS for secure communicati

 ### Route